Brands are bypassing production shops and asking influencers to create assets

 There’s an added bonus, too: many influencers, excited to work with a brand they love, post their work for additional exposure and authentic brand awareness.

-The study found a 33% increase in brands looking to hire influencers to create their photo and video assets.
-It also unearthed a 50% reduction in creative costs on average when working with influencers in place of a production studio.
-Then there’s a 40% increase in ad performance of influencer-created content in social ads.
+The study found a 33 percent increase in brands looking to hire influencers to create their photo and video assets.
+It also unearthed a 50 percent reduction in creative costs on average when working with influencers in place of a production studio.
+Then there’s a 40 percent increase in ad performance of influencer-created content in social ads.

 Meanwhile, the report noted a steep increase in video usage since COVID-19 took hold.